 Steps 3 to 6 can now be repeated as many times as is necessary, carrying out work on any number of files in any number of Reality databases.
 Where connection is via the Rfc Interface, RfcGetAccount and RfcSetAccount can be used to maintain concurrent connections to two or more databases.

-7. When step 6 has been completed for the final time - i.e. when all of the 'real' database connections are closed - the outer, 'dummy' database connection is closed:
+When step 6 has been completed for the final time - that is, when all the real database connections are closed - the outer, dummy database connection is closed:

 '''

 nResult = RfcSetAccount(ExtraAccountHandle);

 nResult = RfcDisconnect();

 '''